JUMP TO A TOPIC

 Filing a Claim Against an Asbestos Trust Fund

-There is a four-step procedure for how to file a claim and receive an asbestos trust fund payout:
+There is a four-step process involved in filing a claim and receiving an asbestos trust fund payout:

 Claim Payment – After an offer is made and accepted, payment is the final step of the procedure.